spencercolaco/Fusion-JS-Game/README.md

 ##### Goals

--Wants to be CEO someday and always be sure to go the extra mile.
+-Wants to be CEO someday and to always go the extra mile.

 -Work hard, play hard.